 Dr Bob Adak

 Dr Bob Adak was appointed to the ACMSF in 2011.
 He retired as Head of Epidemiological Services in the Department of Gastrointestinal, Emerging and Zoonotic Infections at Health Protection Services Colindale in September 2017.
 His duties included: managing and developing national surveillance systems for infectious intestinal disease (IID); epidemiological research; investigation of national outbreaks of foodborne disease; providing expert advice on a wide range of issues relating to enteric infections to: national and international government bodies; public health specialists; industry; universities; journalists; members of the public.
 His department plays lead role in the investigation of national and international outbreaks of IID and supporting local response.

 Dr Adak has considerable experience in national and international scientific and advisory committees.
 He is a member of European Food Safety Authority: Foodborne Outbreak and External Review Working Groups, European Centre for Disease Control and Prevention: Food and Waterborne Disease Coordination Group and Infectious Disease and Social Determinants and Infectious Disease and Climate Change Working Groups.
 He is also a member of the World Health Organization International Collaboration on Foodborne Diseases – estimating the burden of foodborne illness.

 Dr Gary Barker

 Dr Gary Barker was appointed to the ACMSF in 2013.
-He is a Senior Research Scientist at the Institute of Food Research (IFR) in Norwich.
-He has been actively involved in research science since 1981 in the Physics Department at Sheffield University and from 1984 at the IFR.
-Initially, at the IFR his research was centred on material science, particularly colloidal materials and granular materials.
-From the early 1990s his research emphasis changed from food materials to microbiological safety.
-Since the late 1990s mathematical modelling in food safety science, quantitative microbial risk assessment and decision support have been the dominant areas of his research.
-He currently leads a small research team aimed at 'Science supporting quantitative microbial risk assessment' as part of a wider Institute Strategic Programme called 'Gut Health and Food Safety'.
+He is a Research Scientist in Norwich.
+He has been actively involved in research since 1981 in the Physics Department at Sheffield University and from 1984 until 2018 at the IFR.
+His research has centred on food material science, particularly colloidal materials and granular materials, microbiological safety and mathematical modelling.
+Quantitative microbial risk assessment and decision support modelling have been the dominant areas of research.
+He currently concentrates on 'Science supporting quantitative microbial risk assessment' as part of a wider interest in food safety and public health.